Our Council Plan vision is 'working together to improve lives across Derbyshire', with the following outcomes:

 - tasks and workload

-- any support required including development needs
+- any support required including compliance with mandatory learning and other development needs

 - actions agreed, and anything else